mdn/curriculum/curriculum/2-core/2-semantic-html.md

 - [Learn HTML and CSS](https://scrimba.com/learn/htmlandcss), Scrimba

-## 2.1 Basic HTML syntax and structure
+## 2.1 Basic HTML syntax

 Learning outcomes:

-- The need for a doctype at the top of an HTML document.
+- The need for a doctype at the top of HTML documents.
 Its original intended purpose, and the fact that now it is somewhat of a historical artifact.

-- The need to set the language of a document using the `lang` attribute in the opening `<html>` tag
+- The need to set the language of a document using the `lang` attribute in the opening `<html>` tag.

-- The HTML head, and its purpose as a metadata container for the document including key uses
+- The HTML head, and its purpose as a metadata container for the document including key uses:

   - Setting information like character encoding and title.